 3. Grant permissions to the consuming farms on the source service application by using the consuming farm IDs.

 4. Now, go to the consuming farm(s) Central Admin -> Application Management -> Manage service applicatoins and click Connect.
 Now insert the address that you've saved in Step 2.
-The server hostname in the example screenshot is removed on purpose.
+The server hostname in the example screenshot is removed on purpose.5.
+Now choose the service application that will be provided as a choice to you.
+In our example - Search Service.

 Leave the option “Add this service application’s proxy to the farm’s default proxy list” ticked and click OK.